ricky2905/ricky2905.github.io/README.md

 **Title:** *Mean and Variance Simulator - Numerical Stability and Algorithm Comparison*

-Web page that computes sample mean and variance using two-pass, Welford (online), and naive algorithms.
-It visualizes cumulative mean, running variance, and histogram with kernel density estimate, and includes benchmarks comparing speed and numerical accuracy across different data distributions.
+Interactive simulator that computes sample mean and variance using numerically stable Welford (online) updates and a naive incremental sum/sumsq comparator.
+Visualizations include cumulative mean with ±1 standard error, running sample variance, and histogram with KDE.
+Includes reproducible benchmarks, a catastrophic-cancellation demo, and automated merge-based tests to demonstrate numerical stability, efficiency, and how to aggregate statistics in parallel.

 ---